ikki2530/holberton-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile move a file from /tmp/ to /tmp/holberton/ -
 8-firstdelete remove the file betty in /tmp/holberton -
-9-firstdirdeletion delete holberton directory in /tmp/ - 10-back back to previous directory
+9-firstdirdeletion delete holberton directory in /tmp/ - 10-back back to previous directory -
+11-lists list files o current, parent and /boot directories in large format